Wild about Walden

 The other plants in this area are spinach, lettuce and strawberries – can you tell which is which?
 The smallest pot also has a carrot growing in it, with delicate, fern-like leaves.

-This is the tub on the right-hand side, and has plants that smell taste, sound or feel good.
-It has a large parsley bush, two small rosemary plants and a small bush of marjoram, a traditional English herb.
+This is the tub on the far right end, and has plants that smell, taste, sound or feel good.
+It has some tall, swishy grass, a parsley plant, a spiky, squishy alpine plant with bold red flowers, and a small marjoram plant - a traditional English herb.

 The smaller pot has catmint, with small, hairy leaves and a minty smell, and a very small raspberry time bush with leaves that smell sweet and woody when you rub them.
 There are also long, strappy leaves of crocuses, and the flowering bluebells will smell very sweet in late spring.